How to restore old luggage, step by step

 Estate Sales – This is code for garage sale, but usually by families of a deceased rich person who are trying to sell a house full of their expensive belongings.

 Consignment Stores – You’ll find more carry-on, handbag-type items here, but they’re still cheap.

 Thrift Stores (especially Salvation Army & Goodwill) – A great treasure trove if you go on a regular basis and scope out new finds.
 When people move, they get rid of lots of old stuff here, including the luggage they used in the late 60s.

-EBay (or other auction site) – A haven for old lugggae.
+eBay (or another auction site) – A haven for old luggage.
 A used Gucci goes for $45, a 4-piece red luggage set goes for $25, a pink late 70s suitcase goes for $4.99 and white vintage round hatbox pieces go for $12.
 Shipping can be $15 or more for larger items but it’s still very worth it.

 Flea Markets – People who sell vintage items at flea markets often find their merch at the above-mentioned places, so this is only an option for lazy (or rich) ladies.

 Neighbors – Neighbors (especially the retired ones) are often willing to give or sell you old, unwanted items they’ve had in their attic for years.
 Chat ’em up sometime.
 Everyone has a truckload of old possessions they would give away to a happy, grateful owner.

 FIVE EASY PROJECTS THAT CAN BE DONE IN 1 DAY: